billbuchanan/csn09112/week03_ns/labs/README.md

 ```bash
 ssh 192.168.11.9 -l msfadmin
 ```
-Can you log into into Metasploit: [Yes/No]
+Can you log into Metasploit: [Yes/No]

 Stop Wireshark, and examine the data packets.
 Can you find the Telnet login, and can you discover the password used?
 [Yes/No]